How to watch Loki online - stream the brand-new show for less

 Want more?

-Want to find out more about the Disney Plus streaming service and see whether it's worth your cash?
-Don't miss our Disney Plus review.
-It goes into detail on what we think about the Netflix rival so far, including how it stacks up against the competition.
+Luckily we won't have long to wait until the next episode - it launches on Wednesday, June 16.

+If you're still not sold on the streaming service, you can fill your boots with all the details you need in our guide to Disney Plus.
+For a more in-depth comparison of how it stacks up against the competition, you can also take a look at our full Disney Plus review.

 Looking to upgrade your setup, on the other hand?
-It's worth heading over to our guide on the best gaming TVs (available here for UK readers) for recommendations and deals on the top 4K screens.
-They'll show off Disney Plus content at its best, particularly if you've got the best gaming sound system to go with them.
+It's worth heading over to our guide on the best gaming TVs (available here for UK readers).
+This will furnish you with recommendations for the top 4K screens, and they'll show off Disney Plus content at its best - particularly if you've got the best gaming sound system to go with them.

 Don't forget about our other streaming guides, either; you can find info on the latest Hulu bundle deals, HBO Max prices, or ESPN Plus costs and bundles via these write-ups.
-We've also got the full lowdown on Disney Plus Premier Access if you'd like to find out what it offers.
+We've got the full lowdown on Disney Plus Premier Access if you'd like to find out what that offers, too.

 - Watch The Falcon and the Winter Soldier